- Is giving blood safe?

 - Who does my blood help?

-Donated blood helps patients in your community with different illnesses and disorders, accident and burn victims—essentially, one of every seven patients entering one of our local hospitals can be helped by your donation.
+Donated blood helps patients in your community with different illnesses and disorders, accident and burn victims—essentially, one of every seven patients entering one of our local hospitals can be helped by your red blood cells, platelets, or plasma.

 - How often can I donate?